virasana/SupportTicket/README.md

 * The developer machine should be configured as close to Production as possible.
 Containers offer a big leap forward in the right direction.
 (They do not eliminate configuration differences though!)

 ### Zero-Downtime Upgrades
 Also known as "rolling upgrades".
 You should be able to roll out a new version of the application withouth having to pull down the system!
-Kubernetes is the winner here - rolling upgrades are what it does!
+Kubernetes is the winner here!
 The database changes need to be carefully thought-through, and you will need to be able to support at least two schemas at the same time, as you roll a new version.

 ### Ability to deploy "n" number of environments
 With the container-based kubernetes orchestration in place, it is well possible to provision new environments in the cloud.
 Self service for developers is becoming a reality.